Jered Weaver: Professional career

+Los Angeles Angels of Anaheim / Los Angeles Angels

 2004 draft and minor leagues

 Weaver was originally speculated to be one of the top three overall draft picks in 2004; however, the bonus demands of his agent, Scott Boras, turned off several teams.
-On draft day, Baseball America asked "Where In The World Is Jered Weaver Going?
+On draft day, Jim Callis at Baseball America asked "Where In The World Is Jered Weaver Going?
 That is the $10.5 million question.
 No team is claiming him as a possible first-round pick, and there's no sense that a club is lying in the weeds on him.
 He and adviser Scott Boras don't seem to be backing down from a reported desire for Mark Prior money, and he could slide through the entire first round altogether."
-Weaver was drafted in the 1st round (12th pick overall) by the Angels in the 2004 Major League Baseball Draft.
-The Angels scouting director Eddie Bane said he did not know until two minutes before the draft that he'd definitely get the opportunity to choose Weaver.
+Weaver was drafted in the first round (12th pick overall) by the Angels in the 2004 Major League Baseball draft.
+Angels scouting director Eddie Bane said he did not know until two minutes before the draft that he'd definitely get the opportunity to select Weaver.
 Bane told Baseball America about their scouting, "We did our homework.
 We started when Jered first got to Long Beach.
 I watched him in intrasquad games back in January.
 All our guys had seen him.
 We didn't back off because of reports in the paper.
 We do our stuff privately.
 We were prepared if he was there at 12 to take him."
 However, negotiations did not proceed smoothly.
 Talks broke down multiple times.
 Boras and client Weaver held out until the last minutes before the May 2005 deadline, becoming the longest holdout in draft history.
 Weaver received a $4 million signing bonus, less than the $10.5 million originally sought and also less than a $7–8 million range mentioned in the media just months before signing.

 Weaver's ascent to the major leagues was quick.
-He made his MLB debut on May 27, 2006, a total of just 361 days after signing with the club.
+He made his MLB debut on May 27, 2006, just 361 days after signing with the club.
 He spent just over one month in Single-A before being promoted to Double-A where he would finish 2005 3–3 with a 3.98 ERA.
 In 2006, Weaver moved up to Triple-A Salt Lake where he dominated hitters.
 MiLB wrote of Weaver's success, "It's fairly common for prospects to struggle in their first exposure to Triple-A ball, but the 23-year-old Weaver dominated the Pacific Coast League almost immediately, posting a 6–1 record with a 2.10 ERA in 12 games for the Bees."
 Angels management were impressed enough to call Weaver up when ace Bartolo Colón was on the disabled list.